Category Archives: Niger–Congo

 KiswahiliEnglish

 Hatuna nyama ya mbuzi.
-They have a table.
+They don’t have parents.

 Wana meza.
 We don’t have goat meat.